-Everything is out and ready to transfer the Ecclesiastical Embroidery patterns for the trial run.
+Pouncing with the Blues: Everything is out and ready to transfer the Ecclesiastical Embroidery patterns for the trial run.
 Yesterday, I showed you the new transfer products that were purchased while traveling over the summer.
 Today is the day.
 It is time to test them out and see how they work on white fabrics.
-The goal is to have something that will show up with a clean, crisp line that is visible when stitching, but….. and this is the big part.
+The goal is to have something that will show up with a clean, crisp line that is visible when stitching, but….. this is the big part.
 It must not leave residue on the white floss and must be able to wash out.
 So here we go!

 The markers and pencils are out, along with the pouncer.
 The pencil furthest to the right is General’s pastel chalk in light grey.
 Next is a Stabilo in yellow, and finally a Bic Paper Mate Flair.
-With these I will to trace the lines of the design after pouncing with the blue quilt pounce.
+With these, I will trace the lines of the design after pouncing with the blue quilt pounce.

 The quilt pounce is light.
 It blows away easily and should work well.